EVA Soles Tested & Reviewed | Are They Worth It?

 What are the benefits of EVA soles?

-How long do EVA insoles typically last
+How long do EVA Soles typically last?

 This depends on the user, how much they weigh, the type of activity and how many miles they travel on their hiking boots.
-Users online claim they can last over 600 miles however, in my personal experience my EVA insoles only last 150 miles.
+Users online claim they can last over 600 miles however, in my personal experience my EVA soles only last 150 miles.

 How We Personally Tested And Our Methodology

-I personally tested the EVA insole on many different hiking boot brands with the sole intent of giving you the most unbiased review possible.
+I personally tested the EVA sole on many different hiking boot brands with the sole intent of giving you the most unbiased review possible.
 Mountaineer Journey is a 100% independent publisher with years of testing and reviewing outdoor equipment.

 We currently purchase the products we test with our own money, and are not paid by any company or manufacturer to influence our opinions or decisions.